Tak783/recipes/README.md

 ### Design and Development (Discussion)
 * Built applying SOLID principles with a relatively extensive Unit and Integration testing suite.
 * App Built using TDD, ensuring that functionality works as expected and also providing protection from regressions
-* More UI, Unit and Integrations could have been added as discussed in the improvments section
+* More UI, Unit and Integrations could have been added as discussed in the improvements section
 * Business and engineering organisations considerations were made when constructing this project as discussed in the previous section.

 ## Architectural decisions

 ### Layers (overview)
 * As seen in the overview, the app has four layers: `Foundation Layer`, `Core Shared Components`, `Feature Layer` and the `Presentation Layer`
-* Each module lives in its own independent project with as few dependencies as possible, contains its own tests, this way each feature can be
+* Each module lives in its own independent project with as few dependencies as possible and contains its own tests, this way each feature can be:
    *  Built-in isolation without building the entire Presentation Layer App
    *  Be highly reusable, open sourceable and able to be used in demo apps
    *  Be platform agnostic usable in any presentation application target platform